captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Take it back.
 ---
 ## SHARON:
-Hold it and I'll look for the receipt.
+Hold it and I’ll look for the receipt.
 ---
-What's it feel like?
+What’s it feel like?
 ---
 ## ROBYN:
 Heavy.